og-cz/pg-sim/README.md

 # Memory Management Simulator

-A comprehensive Java GUI application that simulates memory management techniques used in operating systems, specifically **Paging** and **Segmentation**.
+A Java GUI application that simulates memory management techniques used in operating systems, specifically Paging and Segmentation.

 ## Demo